Dev-Dotman/StublyLinker/README.md

 Stubly - E-Ticketing System (In Development)
 Stubly is an e-ticketing platform currently under active development.
 Once complete, Stubly aims to simplify event ticketing, enhance user experience, and empower event organizers with robust management tools.

+Note: though the frontend is active for those who want to view, the server is currently inactive

 🚧 Project Status
 This project is in its early stages and is not yet fully functional.
 Here’s a breakdown of what’s currently implemented and what’s planned: